Hip Osteoarthritis Treatment in NYC

 If conservative treatments fail to improve the function and discomfort in your hip, you may be a candidate for a surgical treatment.
 Dr. Peter K. Sculco is dedicated to providing patients with advanced osteoarthritis pain treatment options using the highest quality implants and advanced surgical techniques.

 Dr. Sculco specializes in the following hip osteoarthritis surgery treatment options:

 If you’re suffering from hip pain caused by hip osteoarthritis, the first step to restoring your mobility and quality of life is scheduling an evaluation with an experienced orthopedic hip specialist.
 Dr. Peter K. Sculco provides personalized care paired with world-class orthopedic training.
-Call 212.606.1771 today or fill out the form on this page to request an appointment.
+Call 212.606.1771 today to request an appointment.